MP-GT1 - Portable audio player TASCAM - Free user manual and instructions

 The available tempo change values depend on whether the VSA function is ON or OFF.

-If you set the tempo adjustment value when NSA is OFF and then turn NSA ON, the nearest tempo value is selected automatically
+If you set the tempo adjustment value when VSA is OFF and then turn VSA ON, the nearest tempo value is selected automatically

 Change tempo without changing pitch (VSA)